Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Introduction

 Note that in spite of its name, the dKP equation (\ref{dKP}) contains dispersion, and only the highest order dispersive term has been dropped relative to (\ref{KP}).
-This equation was derived earlier than the KP equation by Lin, Reissner and Tsien \cite{LRT} and Khokhlov and Zabolotskaya \cite{ZK69} in three spatial dimensions.
 Local well-posedness of the Cauchy problem for the dKP equation has been proved in certain Sobolev spaces in \cite{Rozanova}.
 Generically, the solution of the dKP equation develops a singularity in finite time $t_c>0$.
 It is discussed in \cite{GKE} and \cite{MS08} that this singularity develops in a point where the gradients become divergent in all directions except one.

 As long as the gradients of the dKP solution remain bounded, the solution $u(x,y,t;\epsilon)$ of the KP equation is expected to be approximated in the limit $\epsilon\to 0$ by the solution of the dKP equation.
-Even if there are many strong results about the Cauchy problem for the KP equation in various functional spaces (see, e.g., \cite{Bourgain, Liu, MST, Saut93}), these results are insufficient to rigorously justify the small $\epsilon$ behaviour of solutions to KP even for $0<t<t_c$.
+Even if there are many strong results about the Cauchy problem for the KP equation in various functional spaces (see, e.g., \cite{Bourgain, MST}), these results are insufficient to rigorously justify the small $\epsilon$ behaviour of solutions to KP even for $0<t<t_c$.
 Near $t=t_c$ the solution of the KP equation, preventing the formation of the strong gradients in the dKP solution, starts to develop a region of rapid modulated oscillations.
 These oscillations are called dispersive shock waves, and they can be approximated at the onset of their formation by a particular solution of the Painlev\'e I2 equation, up to shifts and rescalings \cite{DGK}.

-For some time $t>t_c$ these oscillations are expected to be described by the modulated travelling cnoidal wave solution of the KP equation.
+For later times $t>t_c$ these oscillations are expected to be described by the modulated travelling cnoidal wave solution of the KP equation.
 The travelling cnoidal wave solution is given by